Effective Date: January 28, 2022

 - To contact you about new information or opportunities we think may interest you;

-- To operate our website and to improve your experience;
+- To maintain, operate, and customize our Site and to improve your experience;

-- To analyze how our website is used;
+- To analyze how our Site is used;

-- To identify or remediate possible security threats;
+- To comply with law enforcement and to identify or remediate possible security threats;

 - To conduct research;